 A couple with two boys and a girl all aged under 10 living in a one-bedroom flat with a living room would not count as overcrowded by law.

 This method is called the space standard.
 There are two ways to work out if a home is overcrowded under the law using this method.

 Count the number of people:

+Now:

+A couple with two boys and a girl all aged under 10 living in a one-bedroom flat with a living room would not count as overcrowded under the room standard.

+This method is called the space standard.
+There are two ways to work out if a home is overcrowded under the law using this method.

+Count the number of people: